RGLab/paper-opencyto/reports/NOTES.md

   which are not measurable on the cell surface.
 It enables the detection of rare antigen-specific cell populations, so that T-cell responses can be quantitated without the need for *in vitro* expansion.

+### De Rosa et al. (2004)

+> We demonstrate in this study for the first time the simultaneous analysis of five cytokines at the single-cell level for Ag-specific T cells.
+Our results show that T cells are capable of expressing diverse cytokine profiles, and thereby demonstrate that classifying T cells into a small number of cytokine-based functional subsets is probably inadequate to characterize immune responses.

+> These results demonstrate that no single functional parameter adequately quantifies responses, and in fact, due to interindividual variability, limited combinations of functional parameters will not be adequate for all individuals.
+Therefore, optimal measurements of immunogenicity of a vaccine or of immune responses to pathogenesis will require the measurement of multiple distinct functional outcomes.

+> The methods introduced in this report provide a novel means for monitoring vaccine-induced immunogenicity and for monitoring T cell responses to infection.
+In terms of vaccine development, a method for the identification of those T cell responses induced by candidate vaccines that correlate with efficacy will help target the appropriate vaccines for further clinical testing.

+> In summary, we found that in the human, T cell responses to immunization are broad and complex, encompassing a far wider spectrum than can be measured solely by the production of a single cytokine.
+It is evident that sensitive quantification of immune responses requires the coordinate measurement of more than a single response, and that IFN-g is a subdominant effector response in many immunizations.